kasrashrz/go_gitlab_ci/README.md

 ![alt text](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*HtCjHzGwf6iWNqXu5Cndsg.png)
 this project is focusing on gitlab CI, You could also use it as <br > a template to initiate your projects

+## How it works
+there is a file named `.gitlab-ci.yml` which deals with gitlab CI. whenever you push your code to your gitlab repository it checks two stages:
+* Build
+* Test:
+  * Test stage relates to calc package in the project which has a `SUM()` function and has a `calc_test.go` file that test multiple test cases. **If test cases goes successful means it passed the test stage**.

 ## Requirements

 * docker